 SIMONE SMITH

-Her short film SLAP was BAFTA-nominated and won Jury Special Mention at Glasgow Short Film Festival where "the Jury was struck by the work of this director who is pursuing her own sensory style in design and narration."
-SLAP was also hailed by BFI's Sight and Sound Magazine as an "impressionistic knockout", and voted top-pick by Eden Court at Inverness Film Festival "It settles deep under the skin.
-I’ve never seen anything quite like it."
-Her short RED won a BAFTA New Talent Award and was praised as "Very original" by Stanley Kubrick's producer, Jan Harlen, and "a true work of art" by Ain't It Cool News.
-THE RINSING was broadcast on Channel 4's Random Acts, and won the Best Film award at London's Shorts On Tap.
+Her short film SLAP was BAFTA-nominated and won Jury Special Mention at Glasgow Short Film Festival for "her own sensory style in design and narration," while BFI's Sight and Sound Magazine hailed it as an "impressionistic knockout."
+Her debut short RED won a BAFTA New Talent Award for Best Editing, earned a nomination for Best Sound Design, and was praised by Stanley Kubrick's producer, Jan Harlen, as "very original" and described by Ain't It Cool News as "a true work of art."

 "My work is a constant work-in-progress where I aspire to explore freely through instinct, and without any kind of pre-conception the construction of the still and moving image.
 I follow my instincts and emotions, expressing what I can't not express.
 It is animal, intimate, instinctive, a place to be both violent and tender, a diary of visual exercises with multiple interpretations, a spiritual place."